Powerlearnproject/se-day1-assignment-simpleskm/README.md

 Is formulating presice and clear instructions when interacting witj AI models.
 This guides the model to give a response that aligns with the user's intent.
 Gives better results

-Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
+Provide an example of  vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
 Vague prompt: "what is software engineering"
 Improved Prompt; " Explain the meaning of software engineering" It clearly specifies the task.